eslint/eslint/docs/src/contribute/governance.md

  Website Team Members:

+* Are expected to work at least one hour per week triaging issues and reviewing pull requests.
+* Are expected to work at least two hours total per week on ESLint.
+* May invoice for the hours they spend working on ESLint at a rate of $50 USD per hour.
+* Are expected to check in on Discord once per week day for team updates.
 * Are expected to work on public branches of the source repository and submit pull requests from that branch to the master branch.
 * Are expected to delete their public branches when they are no longer necessary.
 * Must submit pull requests for all changes.
 * Have their work reviewed by Reviewers and TSC members before acceptance into the repository.
 * May label and close website-related issues (see [Manage Issues](../maintain/manage-issues))
 * May merge some pull requests (see [Review Pull Requests](../maintain/review-pull-requests))
+* Are expected to notify the team in Discord if they will be unavailable for more than a few days.

 To become a  Website Team Member: